-Poliomyelitis (polio) is caused by a poliovirus that affects the digestive system and, in some cases, the nervous system.
+Poliomyelitis (polio) is caused by a virus that affects the digestive system and, in some cases, the nervous system.
 Symptoms vary from mild, flu-like symptoms to life-threatening paralysis and possibly death.
+Post-polio syndrome occurs years after an initial bout of polio, with new symptoms of weakness, joint and muscle pain and fatigue.
 If you are not immunised, you could contract polio if your food, water or hands are contaminated with the faeces (poo) of an infected person.

-Poliomyelitis (polio) is a serious disease, caused by infection with one of the three types of poliovirus.
+Poliomyelitis (polio) is a serious disease caused by infection with one of three types of poliovirus.
 The virus is spread through contact with food, water or hands that are contaminated with the faeces (poo) or throat secretions of an infected person.

 Polio can be prevented with immunisation.
 All children and adults should receive the vaccine.

 Polio symptoms generally appear between three and 21 days after infection.
 However, many people infected with poliovirus have no symptoms and may not even know they are affected.

 - nausea and vomiting